manoj-makkuboy/Aadu-Puli-Aatam/README.md

 2. Keep both in same directory.

-3. If using linux, make “.jar” executable by either right clicking and    in “permission” tab, checking “allow executing file as program” or
+3. If using linux, make “.jar” executable by either right clicking and    in “permission” tab, checking “allow executing file as program” by running “sudo chmod 777 *.jar”.
-<<<<<<< HEAD
-by running “sudo chmod 777 *.jar”.
 4. Now execute by running “java -jar *.jar” in the directory.